apache/asterixdb-site/about.md

 title: About Apache AsterixDB
 ---

-Apache AsterixDB&trade; (incubating) is a highly scalable data management system that can store, index, and manage semi-structured data, e.g., much like MongoDB, but it also supports a full-power query language with the expressiveness of SQL (and more).
+Apache AsterixDB&trade; is a highly scalable data management system that can store, index, and manage semi-structured data, e.g., much like MongoDB, but it also supports a full-power query language with the expressiveness of SQL (and more).
 Unlike analytics engines like Apache Hive or Apache Spark, it stores and manages data, so AsterixDB can exploit its knowledge of data partitioning and the availability of indexes to avoid always scanning data set(s) to process queries.
 Somewhat surprisingly, there is no open source parallel database system (relational or otherwise) available to